tommeswick/goal-oriented-fsi/README.md

 # goal-oriented-fsi

-The following only uses UMFPACK for the solving of primal and adjoint linear systems.

-Goal-oriented posteriori error estimation and mesh adaptivity with a partition-of-unity dual-weighted residual method applied to stationary fluid-structure interaction
+In this code, goal-oriented posteriori error estimation and mesh adaptivity with a partition-of-unity dual-weighted residual method are implemented and applied to stationary fluid-structure interaction.
+As linear solver, the following only uses UMFPACK for the solving of primal and adjoint linear systems.

 This code is based on www.dealii.org Version 9.7.0.
 Except UMFPACK (that usually comes as a bundled package), no additional software interfaces are needed.